Calculating potential energy surfaces with quantum computers by measuring only the density along adiabatic transitions: Introduction

 In section \ref{sec:algorithm}, we outline the theory behind the method.
 In section \ref{sec:examples}, we show that the method is applicable to singlet and triplet states of a first-quantized two-electron, and also second-quantized three- and four-electron systems.
 In section \ref{sec:pes_gen}, we discuss how one may be able to study quantum dynamics of chemical systems using data from the method introduced in this manuscript by generating full potential energy surfaces.
+In section \ref{sec:vqpe}, we provide an estimate of where the algorithm presented here may be useful compared to QPE followed by concluding remarks in section \ref{sec:conclude}.